juxhouse/bela-resources/API.md

 **Reply Success Code** `202`

-The server replies immediately but can take a few seconds to process the request, depending on the size of the transaction.
+The server replies immediately but can take a few seconds to process the request, depending on its size.

 **Reply Error Codes**